sarath-menon/crazyswarm2/_experiments/ReadMe.md

 - The parameters and information of each experiment is stored in the folder ```info```

 > Note: The correponding info file would have the name ```info14.yaml```.
-Please note that there is no suffix because on configuration of parameters describes all duplicates of an experiment.
+Please note that there is no suffix because one configuration of parameters describes all duplicates of an experiment.
 It is called the *experiment number*.
 You have to enter the experiment number in the file ```crazyflie/config/crazyflies.yaml``` later on so that it will be saved.
 See the next sections for more information.

 - The finished reports combine the data and experiment information and are stored in the folder ```reports```